Frequently Asked Questions

 Q. What new facilities is the school planning for the future?

 A. The school’s population is close to 1100.
 The school has a Masterplan which includes the newly completed Performing Arts and Sports Centre.
-The school is now seeking funding for stage 2, an innovative Science, Technology, Engineering, Arts and Maths (STEAM) centre and other revitalised learning areas.
+The school is now constructing stage 2, an innovative Science, Technology, Engineering, Arts and Maths (STEAM) centre and other revitalised learning areas.

 Q. What is the gender ratio?